advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 ![](/assets/9_1ststepdone.png)

-Now to integrate the setup2 "Create and test a SMS integration".
+Now to integrate the Step 2 "Create and test a SMS integration".

 a.
 Select your integration: using the drop-down menu to choose the integrated item.